chmduquesne/persistentdicts/README.rst

 -  leveldb
 -  redis

-You can request new formats on the |bug tracker|.
+You can request new formats on the `bug tracker <https://github.com/chmduquesne/persistentdicts/issues>`__.

 Short documentation
 ===================